House 4006

 §5B-13-9.
 Reporting requirements.

-(a) No later than March 1 of each year, for the preceding grant year, as a condition of its continuation in the grant program every business that is awarded a grant under this chapter shall submit to the Division of Economic Development all data required by the conditions of the grant, including but not limited to, an annual payroll report showing withholdings and identifying eligible positions that have been created during the base period that remain filled at the end of each year of the grant and a copy of its state and federal tax returns.
+No later than March 1 of each year, as a condition of its continuation in the grant program, every business that is awarded a grant under this chapter shall submit to the Division of Economic Development all data required by the conditions of the grant for the preceding grant year, including but not limited to, an annual payroll report showing withholdings and identifying eligible positions that have been created during the base period that remain filled at the end of each year of the grant and a copy of its state and federal tax returns.

 §5B-13-10.
 Failure to comply with agreement.

 (a) If the business receiving a grant fails to meet or comply with any condition or requirement set forth in an agreement or with criteria developed by the division, the division shall reduce the amount of the grant or the term of the agreement, may terminate the agreement, or both.
 The reduction in the amount or the term must, at a minimum, be proportional to the failure to comply measured relative to the condition or criterion with respect to which the failure occurred.
-The division may reduce the amount or term of a grant by formally approving a motion to reduce such grant in accordance with program policies adopted by the division for the treatment of failures by businesses to meet or comply with a condition or requirement set forth in the grant agreement, and it shall not be necessary to execute an amendment to the applicable grant agreement.
-The division shall notify any such affected business of the reduction to its grant payment, reflected in any such motion.
+It shall not be necessary to execute an amendment to the applicable grant agreement.
+The division shall notify any such affected business of the reduction to its grant payment.

 (b) (1) If a business fails to maintain employment at the levels stipulated in the agreement or otherwise fails to comply with any condition of the agreement for any two consecutive years and if the business is still within the base period established by the division, the division shall withhold the grant payment for any consecutive year after the second consecutive year remaining in the base period in which the business fails to comply with any condition of the agreement, and the division may extend the base period for up to 24 additional months.
 Under no circumstances may the division extend the base period by more than a total of 24 months.
 In no event shall the term of the grant be extended beyond the date set by the division at the time the division awarded the grant.